Vow ASA: Mandatory notification of trade by primary insiders and their close associates

-Henrik Badin, CEO of the Company, has subscribed for 107,368 new shares.

-Badin Invest Limited, a company closely associated to Henrik Badin, CEO of the Company, has subscribed for 203,000 new shares.
+Exproco Limited, a company closely associated to Jonny Hansen, COO of the Company, has subscribed for 143,187 new shares.

-Thomas Borgen, Chairman of the Board of Directors of the Company, has subscribed for 104,392 new shares.

-TFBConsulting AS, a company closely associated to Thomas Borgen, Chairman of the Board of Directors of the Company, has subscribed for 248,899 new shares.

 Please see the attached forms for further details about the transactions.